Edit This Page

 - are created automatically when the Kubernetes service has type

-- use UDP/TCP only
+- usually supports UDP/TCP only

 - implementation varies by cloud provider.